Klus3kk/animal/README.md

 # Animal
-A project to create a new programming language with unique features and applications.
-The basic functions, operators etc. will be correlated to animals (sounds, species etc.).
+The goal of this project is to create a new programming language with unique features and applications.
+The basic functions, operators etc. will be correlated to animals characteristics and sounds.
 You can test the language by writing:

 ```